 John Lacz believed the key to success was hiring the right people, assigning them challenging projects, and having faith you can safely delegate responsibility.
 He rewarded success and very deliberately designed LAN as a “C” corporation, offering his employees the opportunity to buy shares in the company and share in its success.
 This basic tenet of John’s management style is still ingrained in LAN’s current corporate culture.
 To this day, LAN still grows by encouraging employees to pursue new revenue streams and giving them the leeway to take on new challenges unencumbered.

 In 2001, LAN Associates moved to Midland Park, NJ where it is currently headquartered to in a large office that accommodates our continued growth.
-In addition to the NJ home office, LAN has offices in Goshen, NY and Philadelphia, PA.
+In addition to the NJ home office, LAN has offices in Goshen, NY, Voorhees, NJ, and Bethlehem, PA.

 Although John stepped down from full-time service in 2006, he remained a Director and Officer, and assisted on special projects.
 He has influenced the lives of every LAN employee past or present.
 The impact of his leadership lives on through the culture he created at the firm he started in a small Paterson, NJ office in 1965.

 Those at LAN who worked with him directly speak of him often and impart the wisdom gained from working under his direction.
 The longevity and success of LAN Associates and the acumen and vision of LAN’s current management team is directly attributed to John’s management style.
 This style is often summed up by a single indelible quote, “Make every management decision with your mind, your heart and your wallet.”